-The CRTC regulates the telecommunications carriers who supply the network needed to direct and connect 9-1-1 calls to dispatch facilities.
-Emergency responders and these dispatch facilities fall within the jurisdiction of provincial, territorial and municipal governments.
+The CRTC regulates the telecommunications carriers who supply the network needed to direct and connect 9-1-1 calls to 9-1-1 call centres.
+Emergency responders and the 9-1-1 call centres who dispatch them fall within the jurisdiction of provincial, territorial and municipal governments.

-Learn more about how, in the future, you may be able to send text, photos, videos, and medical records when you call 9-1-1 for help.
+Learn more about how, in the future, you may be able to send text, photos, and videos, when you need help.

 Learn more about how 9-1-1 services work in Canada, including: tips when making 9-1-1 calls, types of 9-1-1 services, VoIP 9-1-1 services, and how to prevent unintentional 9-1-1 calls.